Signed in as:

 A specific learning disability that affects a person’s ability to understand numbers and learn maths facts.
 Individuals with this type of LD may also have poor comprehension of math symbols, may struggle with memorising and organising numbers, have difficulty telling time, or have trouble with counting.

-inconsistent spacing, poor spatial planning on paper, poor spelling, and difficulty composing writing as well as thinking and writing at the same time.
+A specific learning disability that affects a person’s handwriting ability and fine motor skills.
+Problems may include illegible handwriting, inconsistent spacing, poor spatial planning on paper, poor spelling, and difficulty composing writing as well as thinking and writing at the same time.

-Educational Technologies and many similar learning protocols to enhance academic achievement in children across all grades.
+We at Sensitivity utilise internationally acclaimed teaching Methodologies such as Handwriting Without Tears, Jolly Phonics, Sonday System, Special Reads for Special Needs, Jodo Gyan, Grolier Learning Solutions, Educational Technologies and many similar learning protocols to enhance academic achievement in children across all grades.

-Our Special Educators are especially trained to bring an optimal outcome in enhancing child’s interest in academics
+Our Special Educators are especially trained to bring an optimal outcome in enhancing child’s interest in academics by giving them a sense of achievement in areas of reading, writing, spelling and Mathematics.

 We may also train parents in effective teaching strategies for their children.